tezizzm/DotNetCoreWorkshop/Exercises/Exercise #1 Database Connectors/instructions.md

     webHost.Run();
     ```

 12. We must now create the actual migrations themselves.
 To do this we run the command `dotnet ef migrations add InitialCreation` which will create a folder named Migrations in our solution.
 This folder will hold the initial migration files that create our database based on the definition of our Product context and entity class.
-For further reading on [creating migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/#create-a-migration)
+For further reading on creating migrations [see](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/#create-a-migration)

 13. A controller is used to define and group a set of actions which are methods that handle incoming requests.
 For an in depth view of ASP.NET Core MVC [see](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-2.1) and for a Controller specific discussion [see](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/actions?view=aspnetcore-2.1).
 In the controllers folder create a new class and name it `ProductsController.cs` and then paste the following contents into the file: